IdentityPython/pysaml2/doc/howto/config.rst

         }
     },

-Keys are identifiers for virtual organizations, the arguments per organization is 'nameid_format' and 'common_identifier'.
-Useful if all the IdPs and AAs that are involved in a virtual organization has common attribute values for users that are part of the VO.
+Keys in this dictionary are the identifiers for the virtual organizations.
+The arguments per organization is 'nameid_format' and 'common_identifier'.
+Useful if all the IdPs and AAs that are involved in a virtual organization have common attribute values for users that are part of the VO.

 Example
 -------